Glenturret: A portrait

 Reasons:

-- Small production: Only 440,000 liters/year = scarcity
+- Small Production: Only 440,000 liters/year = Scarcity

-- Lalique backing: Luxury brand with strong marketing
+- Lalique Backing: Luxury brand with strong marketing

-- Limited editions: Manager's Dram, Lalique decanter
+- Limited Editions: Manager's Dram, Lalique decanters

-- Historical value: Scotland's oldest distillery
+- Historical Value: Scotland's oldest distillery

-Example: The Manager's Dram Edition No. 1 (2023) has already increased in value by 30% .
+Example: The Manager's Dram Edition No. 1 (2023) has already increased in value by 30%.

 🎁 Perfect as a gift

-Glenturret whiskies make ideal gifts for:
+Glenturret whiskies are ideal gifts for:

 - Whisky connoisseurs: Authenticity and craftsmanship